 Here’s your list of mouth-watering eats to try this Veganuary in Leeds.

 It’s not just going to be tasty, it’s going to be lip-smackingly delicious.
 Veganuary means forgoing meat and dairy for one whole month, but that doesn’t mean you have to miss out.
-From classic Sunday roasts to full blown fry-ups and fluffy pancakes, high-class afternoon teas to loaded burgers and sticky Korean chicken – it’s all 100% vegan.
+From classic Sunday roasts to full blown fry-ups and fluffy pancakes, wholesome bowls of dhal to loaded burgers and tasty bao buns – it’s all 100% vegan.
 Which will you try first?

 Vegan Breakfast at Wapentake

 If it’s a hearty fry-up you’re after, Wapentake will sort you out.
 You’ve got your full English classics like grilled tomato and fried mushrooms, flavoursome vegan sausages and a pot of their signature Henderson’s beans.
 Paired with creamy smashed avocado and a few slices of toast, and you’ve got a match made in heaven.
 Starving?
 Make it a Viking and double everything up!

 Wapentake, 92 Kirkgate, Leeds, West Yorkshire, LS2 7DJ.

 The herby mushrooms on toast dish at Grön Kafe is perfect for the elegant bruncher.
 Their toasted artisan sourdough is layered with creamy, garlicky-cashew mayo and delightful pickled mushrooms, then topped with a crunchy herb crumb and micro-greens.
 Pair with a refreshing juice blend or a chai latte for a brilliant way to start the day – full of plant-based yumminess.

 Grön Kafe, 454 Roundhay Road, Leeds, West Yorkshire, LS8 2HU.